O3Ol/awesome-stars/README.md

 - [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of Linux Sysadmin Test Questions and Answers.
 Test your knowledge and skills in different fields with these Q/A.
 - [project-based-learning](https://github.com/tuvtran/project-based-learning) - Curated list of project-based tutorials
-- [awesome-c](https://github.com/kozross/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
-Inspired by all the other awesome-... projects out there.
 - [free-programming-books-zh_CN](https://github.com/justjavac/free-programming-books-zh_CN) - :books: 免费的计算机编程类中文书籍，欢迎投稿
 - [awesome-leetcode](https://github.com/tangweikun/awesome-leetcode) - :nail_care: A collection of awesome leetcode solutions
 - [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own (insert technology here)